-- Hazard: Plywood, OSB, wood plank, any type of deck that you cannot identify as noncombustible, flashing substrates and adjacent materials on the underside of decks may smolder, build up heat and eventually burst into flames if unnoticed during the course of torching activities. - Control: A competent person should conduct a comprehensive fire watch for a minimum of two hours after torching activities end.
-Details regarding a comprehensive fire watch can be found in Section 5, Post-job Requirements and Duties, of this manual.
+Hazard: Plywood, OSB, wood plank, any type of deck that you cannot identify as noncombustible, flashing substrates and adjacent materials on the underside of decks may smolder, build up heat and eventually burst into flames if unnoticed during the course of torching activities.

+Control: • A competent person should conduct a comprehensive fire watch for a minimum of two hours after torching activities end.
+Details regarding a comprehensive fire watch can be found in Section 5, Post-job Requirements and Duties.

-JOB-SITE HAZARDS AND CONTROLS MATCHING
+JOB-SITE HAZARDS AND CONTROLS